fabiansinz/tiffreader/README.md

 `Ellipsis` (the `...` object) is not yet supported for indexing.

-`TIFFReader` needs octave to be installed on the system since ScanImage stores the meta-information as matlab code and I was too lazy to write a parser for Matlab code.
+`TIFFReader` needs octave to be installed on the system since ScanImage stores the meta-information as Matlab code and I was too lazy to write a Matlab parser.
 Requests to change that in future versions can be submitted [here](http://scanimage.vidriotechnologies.com).

 This reader is based on a Matlab [reader](https://github.com/atlab/commons/tree/master/lib/%2Bne7) for ScanImage files in Matlab written by Dimitri Yatsenko.